UbuntuKylin/kylin-user-guide/data/guide-ubuntukylin/biometric-manager/en_US/index.md

 ![Fig. 4 Biometric Status Switch](image/4.png)

-The left side of the main interface shows the type of the biometric feature, and the right side shows the driver device to which that type corresponds, showing the device name, whether the device status is connected, the driver status, and whether it is the default device.When users want to use a certain biometric device, users need to connect to it first and then set it as the default device so that users can use it for biometric authentication, as shown in the Figure below.
+The left side of the main interface shows the type of the biometric feature, and the right side shows the driver device to which that type corresponds, showing the device name, whether the device status is connected, the driver status, and whether it is the default device.

+When users want to use a certain biometric device, users need to connect to it first and then set it as the default device so that users can use it for biometric authentication, as shown in the figure below.

 ![Fig. 5 Device Status Information](image/5.png)

 ### Log In
-The login application provides a graphical interface to enter the desktop, requiring the user to enter the user's password to log in, after successful login, users can start the desktop environment and enter the desktop.The interface for logging in with a password is shown in Fig. 11.
+The login application provides a graphical interface to enter the desktop, requiring the user to enter the user's password to log in, after successful login, users can start the desktop environment and enter the desktop.The interface for logging in with a password.

 Verification biometrics can also be used for authentication after biometric authentication has been turned on.Logging in defaults to biometric authentication when all conditions for biometric authentication are met.

 If no default device is set at this point, password authentication will be used by default, but a biometric button will be displayed on the login screen and you can switch to the biometric interface by clicking on it.

 ![Fig. 6 Login to use password authentication-big](image/6.png)